-- Your driving speed must be below 21 km/h.
-If driving too fast, Autopark may not be able to accurately detect your desired parking space. - There must be a vehicle in front of the space you want to park in. - A distinct curb or edge must be visible.
-Autopark may not correctly identify the parking space if the curb is not distinct, such as grass or dirt.
+Your driving speed must be below 8 mph (13 km/h).
+If driving too fast, Autopark may not be able to accurately detect your desired parking space.
+There must be a vehicle in front of or behind the space you want to park in.